 Don’t bring toiletries that contain microbeads, use a waterproof, reusable drybag to keep anything dry that you need, and finally if you do see any litter when you are in Galapagos please pick it up and dispose of it safely!

 3. Don’t forget Galapagos National Park (GNP) rules

-All cruises and day trips into the GNP must be accompanied by a licensed guide who ensures that tourists respect the GNP rules:
+All cruises and day trips into the Galapagos National Park must be accompanied by a licensed guide who ensures that tourists respect the GNP rules: